There are a few common problems that your child may experience with their gastrostomy button:

 Hyper granulation around the gastrostomy button

 Hyper granulation tissue may cause some bleeding, leaking, or redness to the surrounding skin.
+Frequent dabbing with warm salty water can help reduce hyper granulation tissue.

-Contact your health professional for advice on how to manage this problem.
+Otherwise, contact your health professional for advice on how to manage this problem.

 A blocked gastrostomy button